 Before we start breaking down the HD terminology, here’s a look at the Human Design “chart”, which is called a BodyGraph.

 Your energy type stems from your unique energetic nature or aura.
 There are four energy types in Human Design:

-(Note: There is also a hybrid type known as the Manifesting Generator.)
+There is also a sub-type of the Generator known as the Manifesting Generator.

-Think of the energy types as like the four Houses at Hogwarts, Gryffindor, Ravenclaw, Hufflepuff, Slytherin.
+Think of these energy types as like the four Houses at Hogwarts, Gryffindor, Ravenclaw, Hufflepuff, Slytherin.
 Students sorted into each House have very specific traits and characteristics, right?
 “Gryffindor, the Bold and Brave…”

 Similarly, each of the four energy types has a unique set of personality traits, strengths, skills, and potential weaknesses.
 Each type is designed to move through the world and interact with other people in a unique way, and each type has a unique role to play within the collective.

 If you’re a coach who wants to learn more about the Energy Types, click here to download your free guide. 👇

 Each of the four energy types has a corresponding Strategy.